rsdoiel/picking-up-nodestack/lesson-01.md

 ### [Exploring routes](exercise-03)

-Now let's make a new version of server.js by modifying what we previously wrote so it now looks like (you can skip typing the JavaScript comments)-
+Now let's make a new version of **server.js** by modifying what we previously wrote so it looks like this (you can skip typing the JavaScript comments)-

 ```JavaScript
 	var express = require("express"),